Frequently Asked Questions:

 is possible that certain Canadian agencies will ask to see your PR card to verify

 whether or not you are eligible for certain programs and services.
+It is easier to provide your PR Card than a record of landing with photo ID.

 20. How much does a Canadian Permanent Resident card cost?